leonw774/lreng/README.md

 - Number: Numbers in lreng are all rational numbers
   - You can represent numbers in decimal with point: `3.14159`
   - You can represent integers in binary and hexadecimal: `0b110011`, `0xc0de`
   - You can represent the code of printable and escapable ASCII characters.
-For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
+For example, `'A'` is `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: Store the reference to two data, tagged `left` and `right`;
 - Callable: A expression that can be called or jumped to.
-  - Function: A callable that own a stack and can pass in at most one argument.
+  - Function: A callable that create a stack frame when called and can pass in at most one argument.
-  - Macro: A callable that does not have its own stack and cannot pass in argument.
+  - Macro: A callable that does not create a stack frame when called and cannot pass in argument.

-### Global and Scoped
+### Global and scoped

-Variable is global when it is not initialized in a callable.
-Scoped variables are initialized in a callable.
+Variable is global when it is not initialized in a function, otherwise, it is scoped.

+## Expression

+Everything is expression.
+The code intepreted by lreng should be one big expression itself and will be evaluated to one object eventually.

 ## Operators